-(a) Making statements to employees in the bargaining unit represented by the American Federation of Government Employees, Local 1501, AFL-CIO that interfere with, restrain or coerce employees in the exercise of their rights under \$7102 of the Federal Service Labor-Management Relations Statute, which includes the right to be represented by the union without fear of penalty or reprisal. (b) Interfering with, restraining or coercing its employees in the exercise of their rights assured by the Statute.
-2. Take the following affirmative action:
+WE WILL NOT make statements to employees in the bargaining unit represented by the American Federation of Government Employees, Local 1501, AFL- CIO (Union) that interfere with, restrain, or coerce employees in the exercise of their rights under § 7102 of the Federal Service Labor-Management Relations Statute, which includes the right to be represented by the union without fear of penalty or reprisal.

+WE WILL NOT, in any like or related manner, interfere with, restrain, or coerce employees in the exercise of their rights assured by the Federal Service Labor-Management Relations Statute.